-It might be hard to imagine that a hectic, bustling city like Ho Chi Minh City (previously named Saigon) would have much to offer young families and children.
+It might be hard to imagine a hectic, bustling city like Ho Chi Minh City (previously named Saigon) would have much to offer young families and children.

 There are plenty of activities for families and children!